henrycobbold/henrycobbold.github.io/_posts/2019-08-15-dissertation.md

 This combination of soft user opinion and harder statistical data can now be more systematically documented in order to clearly identify the important trends experienced during the user testing; a process eased with access to the screen capture and microphone for reference.

 For this process I used a simple report format, as illustrated below.
+This notation is recommended by the International Usability and UX Qualification Board (UXQB) [14].

 <img src="{{ site.url }}{{ site.baseurl }}/images/formal_test_documentation.png" alt="linearly separable data">